PilleA/mscr_ma_blended_learning_2023/_pages/impressum.md

 ---

 Diese Seite ist Teil einer eine Abschlussarbeit zur Erlangung des akademischen Grades Master of Arts in Speech Communication and Rhetoric der Universität Regensburg.
 Für Fragen wenden Sie sich bitte an info.zsk@ur.de

+## License

+This theme is open sourced under the Apache License, Version 2.0.
+[Copyright 2019 Tao He](https://github.com/sighingnow/jekyll-gitbook).
+Even though selected with great care, the its dependencies might be released under a different license or change their licensing in the future.

+The contents of this page are proudly licensed under GNU GPLv3 – meaning free as in freedom.
+784553